600 Calories a Day Diet

 - Try Low-Impact Activities: Gentle exercises like walking, yoga, or stretching can keep you moving without overexerting yourself.

 - Hydrate, Hydrate, Hydrate: Water is your best friend, especially when exercising.
 Stay hydrated to keep your energy levels up!
+If you're transitioning away from a very low-calorie diet, adding high protein low carb snacks may help support satiety and muscle maintenance while keeping overall calorie intake under control.

 Sample Meal Plan: Savoring 600 Calories